-The Coast Guard has issued a temporary deviation from the operating schedule that governs the 125 Street (Triborough) Bridge across the Harlem River, mile 1.3, at New York, New York.
-This deviation is necessary to allow the bridge owner to facilitate rehabilitation of the mechanical and electrical components of the bridge.
-This deviation allows the bridge to remain in the closed position for the duration of the rehabilitation project.
+The Coast Guard has issued a temporary deviation from the operating schedule that governs the Amtrak Spuyten Duyvil Bridge across the Harlem River at mile 7.9, at New York City, New York.
+The deviation is necessary to facilitate repairs to the miter rails at the bridge.
+This temporary deviation authorizes the bridge to remain in the closed position for seven hours.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this temporary deviation, call or email Joe M. Arca, Project Officer, First Coast Guard District, telephone (212) 514-4336, email firstname.lastname@example.org.
+If you have questions on this temporary deviation, call or email Mr. Joe Arca, Project Officer, First Coast Guard District, telephone (212) 668-7165, email firstname.lastname@example.org.
 If you have questions on viewing the docket, call Cheryl Collins, Program Manager, Docket Operations, telephone 202-366-9826.

-The 125 Street (Triborough) Bridge, mile 1.3, across the Harlem River at mile 7.9, at New York City, New York, has a vertical clearance in the closed position of 54 feet at mean high water and 59 feet at mean low water.
-The existing bridge operating regulations are found at 33 CFR 117.789(d).
+The Amtrak Spuyten Duyvil Bridge across the Harlem River at mile 7.9, at New York City, New York, has a vertical clearance in the closed position of 5 feet at mean high water and 9 feet at mean low water.
+The existing drawbridge operation regulations are listed at 33 CFR 117.789(d).
 The waterway users are seasonal recreational vessels and commercial vessels of various sizes.

-The bridge owner, Triborough Bridge and Tunnel Authority (TBTA), requested a temporary deviation from the normal operating schedule to facilitate rehabilitation of the mechanical and electrical components of the bridge.
+The owner of the bridge, Amtrak, requested a temporary deviation from the operating schedule to facilitate replacement of the miter rails at the bridge.

-The Coast Guard will inform the users of the waterways through our Local and Broadcast Notices to Mariners of the change in operating schedule for the bridge so that vessel operations can arrange their transits to minimize any impact caused by the temporary deviation.
-The Coast Guard notified known companies of the commercial vessels, NYPD, and FDNY in the area and they have no objections to the temporary deviation.
+The Coast Guard will also inform the users of the waterways through our Local and Broadcast Notice to Mariners of the change in operating schedule for the bridge so that vessels can arrange their transits to minimize any impact caused by the temporary deviation.

 Supervisory Bridge Management Specialist, First Coast Guard District.